 - Phone number: 555-1383

 Your area may consider using a mail alias or mail list for the emails (example: ENGemail@example.com) of your DRAOs.
 This will make changes to DRAO for your unit staff easier to transition.
 Emails would be sent to the list.

-After an individual is added for the unit, the IAM Admin office will contact the DRAO with an initial password and logon information.
+After an individual is added for the unit, the Certificate Administrators will contact the DRAO with an initial password and logon information.

 Certificate Discovery Tools are available for the unit DRAO to locate and manage certificate issued with InCommon and outside of InCommon.
 Please visit the InCommon Web site for the user guide.